 #7 Involve your child in purchasing school items

-Through inspecting each item together at home, one by one, we could help him make sense of the various books; text book, activity book, writing book, and this enabled him to understand what teacher was talking about in school when classes began.
+Through inspecting each item together at home, one by one, we could help him make sense of the various books; textbook, activity book, writing a book and this enabled him to understand what teacher was talking about in school when classes began.

 #8 Label school items together

-I know some parents invest in very professional looking name stickers for all their labeling needs.
-For us, we printed small labels for all the non-flat items, such as his water bottle, colour pencils and pencils, scissors and glue stick.
+I know some parents invest in very professional looking name stickers for all their labelling needs.
+For us, we printed small labels for all the non-flat items, such as his water bottle, colour pencils and pencils, scissors and a glue stick.

 However, for the book items, we asked him to write his name and class on each item neatly.
-Like most 6 to 7 year olds, our son’s writing isn’t picture perfect!
-But as he put in effort to practice his writing before actually starting to label his books, we saw him deep in concentration, and that encouraged us a lot as parents.
+Like most 6 to 7-year-olds, our son’s writing isn’t picture perfect!
+But as he put in the effort to practice his writing before actually starting to label his books, we saw him deep in concentration, and that encouraged us a lot as parents.